datajake1999/Timidity_VSTi/readme.md

 # Introduction
 This is a VST version of the Timidity MIDI player.
 The version of Timidity that is used in this project is based on the GSPlayer implementation, which is subsequently based on Timidity 0.2i by Tuukka Toivonen.

-# Usage notes
+# Usage Notes
 In order for the instrument to generate sound, it requires a set of Gravis Ultrasound patches to be loaded into the synth.
 There are several sets of instruments out there, and these include the original Gravis Ultrasound patch set, the instrument bank distributed with the GSPlayer MIDI plug-in, Pro Patches Lite, and EAWPATS.
 After downloading an instrument set, simply press the Load Configuration button in the plug-in's user interface, and browse to the appropriate Timidity configuration file.
 Note: some parameters require that instruments be reloaded in order for them to take effect, so some parameter changes can take slightly longer if a large instrument bank is being used.

-# Automatable parameters
+# Automatable Parameters

 * Volume: Synth master volume.
 * VolumeDisplay: Sets the unit for displaying the aforementioned Volume parameter, either dB or %.
 * ImmediatePan: Pans notes that are already playing.
 When this option is disabled, pan control messages won't take effect until the next note is played.
 * Mono: Generates mono audio output.
-* Transpose: Applies an offset to Incoming MIDI notes.
+* Transpose: Applies an offset to incoming MIDI notes.
 * Voices: the maximum number of notes that can simultaneously play at a time.
 * FastDecay: Makes notes decay slightly faster.
 When this option is enabled, the output can sound more like a Gravis Ultrasound.
 * Antialiasing: Runs samples through an antialiasing filter during the loading process.
 * ControlRate: The higher the value, the smoother envelopes and LFOs are rendered.
-* PushMidi: Queue's MIDI events Instead of processing them Immediately.
+* PushMidi: Queue's MIDI events instead of processing them immediately.
 Queued events have sample accurate timing, while immediate events can have jittery playback with large audio buffers.

 # What's with the GUI?

-The User Interfaces of most audio plug-ins draw graphics directly to the screen.
-The problem with this approach Is that these controls aren't seen by assistive technology such as screen readers, which are designed to work with native Operating System controls.
+The user interfaces of most audio plug-ins draw graphics directly to the screen.
+The problem with this approach is that these controls aren't seen by assistive technology such as screen readers, which are designed to work with native operating system controls.
 This project aims to change that.
-The UI has been programmed from the ground up using raw Win32 with mostly standard controls, The only exception being the Virtual MIDI Keyboard.
+The UI has been programmed from the ground up using raw Win32 with mostly standard controls, the only exception being the virtual MIDI keyboard.

 ## Guide to the GUI